Potential Day 1 Prospects

 Brian Lewerke, QB, Jr.

 Lewerke was good in his sophomore season.
 He completed 59% of his passes for 2793 yards to go along with 20 touchdowns and 7 interceptions.
 He also rushed for an impressive 559 yards.
 Remember that NCAA sacks subtract from a player’s rushing totals.
 He is at least 6’2 and I’d like to see him add 5-10 lbs to his 210 lb frame.
 Lewerke puts some zip on his throws.
 It’s extremely likely that he’ll enjoy another productive season and declare early for the 2019 draft since many of the team’s key offensive starters will graduate this year.
-He is definitely in the 1st round conversation although I’d like to see show improved accuracy during the 2018 season.
+He is definitely in the 1st round conversation although that would be an extreme longshot.
+I’d like to see show improved accuracy during the 2018 season in order to become anything greater than an early Day 3 prospect.

 Justin Layne, CB, Jr.